TERMS OF BUSINESS 01/04/2022

 A fee of €20.00 will be charged for all duplicate documentation.

-All premiums are subject to a 5% Government Levy, and an additional 2% Government Levy applies on all Motor Insurance policies as per the requirements of the Insurance (amendment) Act 2018, where applicable.
-A summary of the details of all arrangements for any fee, commission other reward or remuneration paid or provided to us which we have agreed with product providers is available in our office or on our website www.insurancebrokers.ie.
-Where an override commission is received, this will be disclosed to you in general terms.
+A summary of the details of all arrangements for any fee, commission, other reward or remuneration paid or provided to us which we have agreed with product providers is available in our office or on our website at https://insurancebrokers.ie/remuneration-and-charges/

 On settlement of your account, we will forward to you all documents showing ownership of your policy i.e. Motor Certificate & Disc and Policy Schedules.
 Where a series of transactions are involved, we will normally hold each document until the series is complete and then forward them to you.

 Nothing in this Agreement shall limit or exclude Our liability for personal injury or death caused by negligence, or fraudulent acts, or any liability to You arising under Our regulatory obligations insofar as We are prohibited from limiting Our liability to You in relation to the same.

 In respect of all other claims arising out of or in connection with this Agreement, We will not be liable for any loss or damage where there is no breach of a legal duty owed to You by Us, where such loss is not a reasonably foreseeable result of any such breach, or for any increase in loss or damage resulting from breach by You of any term of this Agreement.
 We will have no liability in respect of losses relating to Your business such as lost data, lost profits or business interruption.
 Our total aggregate liability in respect of all claims arising out of or in connection this this Agreement shall be limited to the sum of €10 million, unless otherwise agreed in writing.